zekeli/menu3/README.md

 # Menu3
 Menu3 is a simple Python 3.x command line menu system.
 It can create simple menus and return the value selected by the user.
-It supports default values, multiple choices, and colors (Linux only).
+It supports default values, multiple choices, and colors (colors only work on Linux).

 ## Example: